 - All Staff and Postgraduate Research (PGR) student projects are reviewed by a Cross-Schools Research Ethics Committee (C-REC).
 Higher risk UG and PGT student projects also go to a C-REC for review. - Research from the Brighton and Sussex Medical School (BSMS) (all student and staff projects from the Medical School and projects that require ethical review from a clinical perspective e.g. a psychology project that involves fMRI scanning healthy volunteers, that require ethical review) is considered by the BSMS Research Governance and Ethics Committee (BSMS RGEC).
 The BSMS RGEC uses a specific ethical review application form, which is appropriate for clinical research, public health research and the collection, use and storage of human tissue and materials under the University's Human Tissue Authority (HTA) licences. - In addition to the BSMS RGEC, the HTA Coordination Group oversees the governance of research with human tissue and biological material and coordinates operational issues at an institutional level.
-This group, with representation from each of the University's three HTA licences, provides an advisory function to ethical reviewers assessing new applications proposing research that may fall under the relevant legislation. - There is a specialised Committee (the Ethical Review Committee) that considers and reviews any research that involves non-human animal subjects (Animals (Scientific Procedures) Act (2012) (ASPA) and non-ASPA).
-An operational group with a specialist membership meet regularly, in addition to the Committee, to resolve operational issues and promote best practice.
-The University is a signatory of the Concordat on Openness in Animal Research (2014), a multi-disciplinary initiative led by Understanding Animal Research (UAR).
+This group, with representation from each of the University's three HTA licences, provides an advisory function to ethical reviewers assessing new applications proposing research that may fall under the relevant legislation. - There is a specialised Committee, the Animal Welfare and Ethical Review Board (AWERB), that considers and reviews any research that involves non-human animal subjects (Animals Scientific Procedures Act (2012) (ASPA) and non-ASPA).
+An operational review group with a specialist membership meet regularly, in addition to the Committee, to resolve operational issues and promote best practice.
+The University is a signatory of the Concordat on Openness in Animal Research (2014), a multi-disciplinary initiative led by Understanding Animal Research (UAR). - The Sponsorship Sub-Committee provides oversight to all research that falls under the UK Policy Framework for Health and Social Care (research with NHS patients, staff, tissue and data) fulfilling the expectations of the Health Research Authority (HRA) for Sponsorship.
+The Committee receives regular reports from clinical trials (CTIMPs)

-The Research Ethics Committees report to the URGC.
-The URGC oversees the ethical review process, reviews and develops policies and procedures, and considers research governance, integrity and ethical issues.
+The Cross-School Research Ethics Committees (C-RECs) report to the REIC.
+The REIC oversees the ethical review process, reviews and develops policies and procedures, and considers research governance, integrity and ethical issues.

-In the context of externally-funded research proposals, applications for ethical review will normally be made once external funding has been approved, rather than at the point of application.
+In the context of externally funded research proposals, applications for ethical review will normally be made once external funding has been approved, rather than at the point of application.
 However, as a matter of good practice, all bids for external funding are subject to internal peer review prior to submission; this should include consideration of ethics.
-The Research Governance Officer is available for pre-award queries from researchers for example around methodology or research design to support a funding application.
+Members of the Research Ethics, Integrity and Governance team in Research and Enterprise Services are available for pre-award queries from researchers for example around methodology or research design to support a funding application.